juan-alcalde/Jeweletta/README.md

 ## About

 Jeweletta is designed to provide a seamless experience for both Jewel and art enthusiasts.
 She can upload her artwork, and manage her inventory.
-Users can explore a diverse range of artwork, add items to their shopping cart, and complete purchases securely.
+Users can explore a diverse range of Jeweletta's artwork, add items to their shopping cart, and complete purchases securely.

 ## Features